Best 3D Video Converter to Convert Video to 3D and 2D Format

 Since the movie Avatar shot and played in 3D hit the bull's eye, 3D technology has been more and more popular in video making.
 It enriches audiences' visual experiences compared to common 2D videos.
-To enjoy a 3D video at home is not a fantasy anymore, you can even make one from a 2D video on your laptop.
-How to convert a 2D video to a 3D video?
-Well, you need a 2D to 3D video converter.
-In this post, we will not only recommend some best 3D video converters for your convenience but also provide you with instructive information on 3D video.
+However, to enjoy a 3D video at home is not a fantasy without 3D glasses or 3D players, thus you need to convert it to 2D format.
+On the other hand, some people want to create 3D videos from 2D like professionals.
+Take both situations into consideration, we picked up the best 3D video converters that can convert either 3D to 2D or 2D to 3D.
 Read this post and surely you'll find more.

 In simple words, 3D video stands for three-dimensional video which offers a stereoscopic image by enhancing the illusion of depth perception to add a third dimension.
 The most common way to produce a 3D video originates from stereoscopic photography.
 In this way, a regular motion picture camera system is employed to record the images as seen from two perspectives and a special projection or eyewear is used to limit the visibility of each image to the watcher's left or right eye exclusively.
 Then a stereoscopic image turns up.